 Transmission Systems & Stability

 National Grid is overseeing a transformation of the UK electricity system as they develop the capability to manage a network with 100% renewable generation by 2025.
-The National Grid Pathfinder Programme is seeking to procure services to underpin System Stability and to alleviate transmission Boundary Constraints.
+National Grid are procuring services to underpin System Stability and to alleviate transmission Boundary Constraints.
 Stag Energy is actively engaged in progressing projects to meet these services at locations around the UK.

 Solar PV technology is well established in the UK and has an important role to play in the decarbonisation of the UK power system.
 The cost of solar PV technology has been falling, which enables solar energy schemes to proceed without public support or subsidy.
 A solar scheme can be enhanced by co-locating battery storage that can make the scheme more flexible and support the electricity network.
 Stag Energy provides a development and management capability to deliver cost-effective, high-efficiency solutions to the solar sector.